Alicia Keys Empowers Unstoppable Graduates in Profound YouTube 'Dear Class of 2020' Speech

 by Derek Scancarelli | Sun., Jun.
 7, 2020 12:47 PM

-Schools across the world have cancelled graduation ceremonies due to safety concerns amid the Coronavirus pandemic, but today celebrities and public figures have banded together for a YouTube Original commencement special.
+Schools across the world have cancelled graduation ceremonies due to safety concerns amid the Coronavirus pandemic, but on Sunday, June 7, celebrities and public figures banded together for a YouTube Original commencement special.

-During the prerecorded event, 'Dear Class of 2020,' graduates can connect with up to 99 fellow classmates to experience the virtual ceremony, featuring speeches by the likes of Barack Obama, Michelle Obama, BTS, Lady Gaga, Beyoncé and more.
+During the prerecorded event, 'Dear Class of 2020,' graduates could connect with up to 99 fellow classmates to experience the virtual ceremony, which featured speeches by the likes of Barack Obama, Michelle Obama, BTS, Lady Gaga, Beyoncé and more.

 The commencement was kicked off by none other than Lizzo, with a little help from the New York Philharmonic orchestra.
 Lizzo fronted the group on flute as they performed the classic graduation walking march, which was decorated by a collage of photos showing young graduates protesting as part of the Black Lives Matter movement while dressed in their caps and gowns.